John Parker (rower): Jenghizkhan (2001–2022)

-earcon (2004–2013) & earcon as "Man From Planet Risk" (2004–2006)
+Earcon (2004–2013) and Earcon as "Man From Planet Risk" (2004–2006)

 Between solo experiments he made a more mainstream album as "Man From Planet Risk" in a collaboration with a hip hop producer from New York, Cave Precise, AKA Ron Ramey.
 He used a Powerbook G4 with eMagic Logic.
 It was recorded at WhitesAreGonnaBurn Sound (Cave Precise) and Eyekhan Laboratories (jenghizkhan) and was mixed and Mastered at Silver Trashcan Studios by Hiroyuki Sanada.

 Earcon was influenced by John Parker's time in Man From Planet Risk and was less experimental than jenghizkhan.
 Earcon uses beatboxes, specifically the Elektron Monomachine where he was a beta-tester and owns instrument serial number 00001.
 His idea was to push the limits of machines attempting to crash them while also avoiding looping.
-This concept was very important to the evolution of St Celfer who uses machines against the nature of machines.
+This concept informed his later work as St Celfer.

 Collaboration with Tom Moody (2004–2022)

 On April 24, 2004, Tom Moody went to vertexList, Brooklyn, and saw a performance by jenghizkhan (John M. Parker).
 Later he also reviewed 'Man From Planet Risk' and John's show at the Front Room which was named 'best of 2004'.
 After conducting an interview in 2006 they collaborated for 'Mods and Rockers' at the Toronto Harbourfront center in Canada.
 That work led to Scratch Ambulance in 2007 which was earcon (John M. Parker) remixing Tom's first tracks made on an Apple SE from the late 1980s.
 After John left New York, they continued to collaborate on small projects or single tracks until St Celfer and Tom Moody, "eleven tracks" (collaborative LP) release on bandcamp.
 This was followed by a show in ICOSA, Austin, TX and a second interview in 2020 during the peak of the pandemic.
 Tom died shortly afterwards.